marklchaves/caughtmyeye/_stories/ian.md

 {% include figure image_path="/assets/images/ian/spain-ibiza-ian-slide-sunset-bw-ed-720w.jpg" alt="ian in ibizia spain on 35mm film" caption="ian in ibizia spain c.
 1985/86." %}

-this was probably our first family vacation. i was stationed at RAF Lakenheath in the UK at the time. looking back, ibizia seems like such a random place to go. i guess it was where all the cool UK people liked to hang back then. maybe it still is.
+this was probably our first family vacation. i was stationed at raf lakenheath in the uk at the time. looking back, ibizia seems like such a random place to go. i guess it was where all the cool uk people liked to hang back then. maybe it still is.

 ian was about one years old. the way his silhouette looked here _caught my eye_. against the mediterranean and the mountains in the background. as the sun was setting.